bipio-server/bipio/README.md

 Our open source license is the appropriate option if you are creating an open source application under a license compatible with the GNU GPLv3.

-If you'd like to integrate BipIO with your proprietary system, GPLv3 is likely incompatible.
+If you'd like to integrate bip.io with your proprietary system, GPLv3 is likely incompatible.
 To secure a Commercial OEM License for Bipio, please [reach us](mailto:hello@bip.io)